 When Marius Schneider starts his PhD at the Ernst Strüngmann Institute for Neuroscience, he would not dare to dream that the results of his first project would be published shortly afterwards in one of the leading journals in his field - and turn an established theory upside down ...

 The idea came up a few years ago, but before us, no one ever put it in a mathematical equation and collected experimental evidence,” says Marius Schneider.
 He is sitting in the library of the Ernst Strüngmann Institute (ESI) for Neuroscience in Frankfurt am Main.
 Together with his research group leader Martin Vinck he is reviewing their success story.
-In December 2021, their article “A mechanism for inter-areal coherence through communication based on connectivity and oscillatory power” appears in the renowned journal Neuron.
+In December 2021, their article “A mechanism for inter-areal coherence through communication based on connectivity and oscillatory power” appeared.

 A new mathematical theory of coherence and communication